Menu

 Vegetables:

 Tomatoes – I like to use Romas or other paste tomatoes.
-It’s OK to have a few slicing tomatoes thrown in the mix, but you want the majority of tomatoes to be paste tomatoes.
+It’s OK to have a few slicing tomatoes thrown in the mix, but you want most tomatoes to be paste tomatoes.
 A few juicy ripe slicing tomatoes, especially if they are homegrown or heirloom tomatoes will give good flavor to your sauce, but too many slicers will make the sauce watery.

 Onions – You can use any onions you have.
 I like to use sweet onions, like Vidalia, but yellow or red onions will work, too.
-You can even use a mix of onions for a more complex flavor profile.
+You can even mix onions for a more complex flavor profile.

 Garlic – I use a head of garlic that I don’t even bother to peel.
 I let it roast with the tomatoes and then squeeze out the soft roasted garlic right before I puree the sauce.
 But you can use pre-minced jarred garlic, or whole peeled cloves if that’s what you have.